Kaylaesmith1/activities-backend-api/README.md

 ![Create an Event](images/create-event-form.png)

-Once logged in, if the user views the details of a single event which they created additional Update and Delete functionality becomes available.
+Once logged-in, if the user views the details of a single event which they created additional Update and Delete functionality becomes available.
 Below the event data, a pre-populated form is available to edit the event.
 At the top of the screen, a delete button is available to delete the event from the API.

 ![Event Edit Form](images/event-edit.png)